okx/okexchain-docs/docs/dex-trades/dex-trades-overview.md

 ## Introduction

-In OKExDEX, an application built on top of OKExChain, users who want to exchange tokens are called DEX Traders.
+In OKExDEX, an application built on top of OEC, users who want to exchange tokens are called DEX Traders.

-OKExDEX is the first project of the OKExChain ecosystem, and represents a middleware that can freely issue DEX.
+OKExDEX is the first project of the OEC ecosystem, and represents a middleware that can freely issue DEX.
 With the design concept of “everyone can create DEX”, it provides various basic functions needed to operate a DEX.

 ## Get market information

-OKExChain-OKExDEX provides essential functions.
+OEC-OKExDEX provides essential functions.
 Orders and matching occur on-chain, but these are not enough.
-The user experience has to be friendly and to help traders make their trading decisions in a frictionless manner.The OKExChain community welcomes all developers to participate in developing and strengthening the OKExDEX ecosystem.
+The user experience has to be friendly and to help traders make their trading decisions in a frictionless manner.The OEC community welcomes all developers to participate in developing and strengthening the OKExDEX ecosystem.

-OKExChain itself is an open source project allowing anyone to develop their own set of UI to enable DEX Traders to make better trading decisions.
+OEC itself is an open source project allowing anyone to develop their own set of UI to enable DEX Traders to make better trading decisions.

 ## About Matching System